Skip to content

 Pace Ads was built specifically for cross-platform budget pacing.
 Unlike NinjaCat, which offers pacing as one feature within a reporting suite, Pace is purpose-built around the pacing workflow.
 Here is how the two compare across the features that matter most to agencies.

 Platform support.
 NinjaCat connects to a wide range of data sources for reporting purposes, including Google Ads, Meta, LinkedIn, Microsoft Ads, and many others.
-Pace connects to Google Ads, Meta, LinkedIn, and Microsoft Ads with a focused integration that goes deeper on budget management.
-Pace's roadmap includes TikTok, Snapchat, Amazon, and additional platforms.
+Pace connects to Google Ads, Meta, TikTok, LinkedIn, and Microsoft Ads with a focused integration that goes deeper on budget management.
+Pace's roadmap includes Snapchat, Amazon, and additional platforms.

 Auto-pacing.
 NinjaCat's pacing features track spend against budgets and surface alerts.
 Pace goes further by automatically calculating and applying daily budget adjustments based on remaining budget and remaining days.
 The system recalculates multiple times daily and can apply changes without manual intervention.